 - IWA Puerto Rico had already been ignored by Telemundo, having Impacto Total moved around the schedule or simply not aired.
 But when NBC took over, it went beyond apathy into malicious intent; they refused to advertise or notify anyone of IWA's existence.

-- TNA has had a very turbulent relationship with almost every network their weekly show was broadcasted on.
+- Impact Wrestling, under their former name (TNA Wrestling), has had a very turbulent relationship with almost every network their weekly programming was broadcasted on.

-- Initially Impact was picked up by FOX Sports Network.
-They were placed on Fridays at 3pm, constantly preempted with college sports, baseball and skateboarding, FOX gave them virtually no advertisement (aside from mentioning them in The Best Damn Sports Show Period, where host Chris Rose infamously dissed ''Impact'' while wearing "Wrestling is fake" t-shirt).
+- Initially TNA Impact! was picked up by FOX Sports Network.
+They were placed on Fridays at 3pm, constantly preempted, and with virtually no advertisement (aside from mentioning them in The Best Damn Sports Show Period, where host Chris Rose infamously dissed ''Impact'' while wearing "Wrestling is fake" t-shirt).
 Suffice to say, it didn't work, and they left FOX, moving Impact to syndication in places where TNA Xplosion was airing, and uploading weekly episodes on their website.

-- Later Spike TV picked them up purposefully to stick it up to WWE for moving Raw away from them.
-It went relatively well for quite some time, with Impact being Spike's #1 flagship show.
-Although there was some strong Executive Meddling with TNA being forced to plug follow-up shows in their programming, no matter how relevant it is for them, most notably Bellator MMA, because there is nothing wrong to shill for upcoming MMA lightweight bout while there is wrestling happening on a wrestling program.
-Their partnership abruptly ended when TNA President Dixie Carter secretly rehired controversial wrestling figure Vince Russo as a consultant, despite Spike had specifically prohibited her from doing so.
+- Later Spike TV picked them up purposefully to stick it to WWE for moving Raw away from them.
+During its run, Impact would become one of Spike's flagship shows.
+Their partnership abruptly ended when then-President Dixie Carter secretly rehired controversial wrestling figure Vince Russo as a consultant, despite Spike specifically prohibiting her from doing so.